Installation

 • SSIS 2014

-For SSIS run-time, the installation should be done by using the corresponding SQL Server installation media, and you must select the "Integration Services" component during the installation, as shown below:
+For SSIS run-time, the installation should use the corresponding SQL Server installation media, and you must select the "Integration Services" component during the installation, as shown below:

 Integration Services Runtime Selection